dis-sg/dis-sg.github.io/_posts/2025-04-20-giant-rebrand.md

 <figcaption><a href="https://giant.sg/giant-brand/" target="_blank">(Source)</a></figcaption>
 </figure>

-Even though house brands are meant to be affordable alternatives, that doesn’t mean they should look cheap.
+Even though house brands are meant to be affordable alternatives, that does not mean they should look cheap.
 For food products, using images of fresh ingredients or raw foods can boost perceived quality.
 Tesco’s house brand packaging is a fine example of this.

 <figure>
 <img src="https://i.imgur.com/D4YhUZH.png" alt="">